michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0071.md

 - v: use to one's advantage
 - n: a means of serving
 ### Family
-avail: available, availed, availing, avails+;availability: availabilities;available: availability, availableness, availably, unavailable;availing: unavailing;unavailable: unavailability;unavailing: unavailingly
+- avail: available, availed, availing, avails+
+- availability: availabilities
+- available: availability, availableness, availably, unavailable
+- availing: unavailing
+- unavailable: unavailability
+- unavailing: unavailingly
 ### Examples
 - The anecdote sparked a brief media frenzy as gossip writers and others sought to track down Sasha's Snapchat account, but to no avail.
 - White called it a “one off” situation, and said that after the bout he expected Rousey to avail herself to the media.